rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-concepts.md

 And, you can use a webhook to respond to an event and trigger a policy.
-You can create the policy with the webhook by using the control panel, but you have to use the Autoscale API to create and configure the webhook.
-You can learn more about webhooks in the *Autoscale API Developers Guide* section on [Webhooks](https://developer.rackspace.com/docs/autoscale/v1/developer-guide/#webhooks-and-capability-urls).
+You can create the policy with the webhook by using the control panel, but you have to use the Auto Scale API to create and configure the webhook.
+You can learn more about webhooks in the *Auto Scale API Developers Guide* section on [Webhooks](https://developer.rackspace.com/docs/autoscale/v1/developer-guide/#webhooks-and-capability-urls).